Configure GCP Pub/Sub Topic IAM Bindings

 What's the difference between TopicIAMPolicy, TopicIAMBinding, and TopicIAMMember?

-TopicIAMPolicy is authoritative and replaces the entire IAM policy.
-TopicIAMBinding is authoritative for a single role, managing all members for that role while preserving other roles.
-TopicIAMMember is non-authoritative, adding individual members without affecting existing members for the role.
+TopicIAMPolicy is fully authoritative and replaces the entire IAM policy.
+TopicIAMBinding is authoritative for a specific role but preserves other roles.
+TopicIAMMember is non-authoritative and preserves other members for the same role.

 Can I use TopicIAMPolicy with TopicIAMBinding or TopicIAMMember?

-No, TopicIAMPolicy cannot be used with TopicIAMBinding or TopicIAMMember because they’ll conflict over the policy state.
+No, TopicIAMPolicy cannot be used alongside TopicIAMBinding or TopicIAMMember because they will conflict over the policy configuration.

 What member identity formats are supported?

-The role, topic, project, and condition properties are immutable and require resource replacement if changed.
+The role, topic, and project properties are immutable and cannot be changed after the resource is created.

 Using a different cloud?